madhuvenk20/content/2025/07/squid-games/writeup.md

 ## Slide 4
 "lab rat quote"
-When it is wrong to use an animal as a test subject, how is it _NOT_ wrong to use an animal as a test subject?
+When it is wrong to use a human as a test subject, how is it _NOT_ wrong to use an animal as a test subject?

 ## Slide 5